 St. Peters Restorative Dentistry

-While we work hard to prevent dental decay and damage with regular preventive dentistry services, the team at Cayo Dental Center knows that patients may still suffer from dental decay or damage.
-Dr. Krista Cayo and her team offer a wide range of restorative dentistry services to repair damaged smiles and restore natural form and function.
+While we work hard to prevent dental decay and damage with regular preventive dentistry services, our team knows that patients may still suffer from dental decay or damage.
+Dr. Makwana and his team offer a wide range of restorative dentistry services to repair damaged smiles and restore natural form and function.
 From traditional crown and bridge tooth replacement to wisdom tooth extractions, our skilled dentist and team dedicate hours each year to advanced training and education in order to provide the most up to date restorative techniques and technologies.
 Our St. Peters, MO practice invites patients from nearby O’Fallon and other surrounding areas to contact our friendly team to schedule an appointment today.